Travis Kalanick: Resignation from Uber and Benchmark lawsuit (2017–2019)

 At the end of May 2017, Kalanick's parents were involved in a boating accident that seriously injured his father and resulted in the death of his mother.
 On June 11, the final report of the independent investigation into Uber's sexual harassment issues was presented to Uber's top management.
 The scathing report was "hundreds of pages" long and included a dozen pages of recommendations, most prominently that Kalanick needed to take a leave of absence and reduce his level of control over Uber's operations.
 On June 13, 2017, it was announced that Kalanick would take an indefinite leave of absence from Uber, although he continued to work without the approval of the company's board.
 On June 20, 2017, Kalanick resigned as CEO after five major investors, including Benchmark Capital, demanded his resignation in a letter.
 Uber added an in-app tipping option a short time later.

 Following his resignation, Kalanick retained his seat on Uber's board of directors.
 He continued to attempt to interfere with company operations by contacting employees and board members asking for internal company information and attempting to sway their voting regarding his replacement.
 The executive leadership threatened to quit en masse; Kalanick's access to company servers was stripped.

 On August 10, 2017, Axios reported that Benchmark was suing Kalanick for "fraud, breach of contract and breach of fiduciary duty", in an attempt to remove Kalanick's residual right to name two further board members.
 Benchmark argued the agreement was invalid due to withholding of material information prior to the vote to allow him to do so.
 The lawsuit was controversial in Silicon Valley; it is unusual for an investor to sue a founder directly.
-The court ruled in the favor of Kalanick to move the case to arbitration on August 30.
-In a public statement responding to the ruling, Kalanick said that "Benchmark's false allegations are wholly without merit and have unnecessarily harmed Uber and its shareholders."
+The court ruled in favor of Kalanick to move the case to arbitration on August 30.
+In a public statement responding to the ruling, Kalanick said "Benchmark's false allegations are wholly without merit and have unnecessarily harmed Uber and its shareholders."